gonsie/gonsie.github.io/_posts/2012-10-12-how-to-read-a-book.md

 ### Chapter 7: From Many Rules to One Habit

 > While you are in the stage of learning to read, you have to go over a book more than once.
-If it iis worth reading at all, it is worth three readings at least.
+If it is worth reading at all, it is worth three readings at least.

 Meaning that there are three *ways* of reading, and an expert will be able to do all three readings at once.
 But start with threes individual focused readings.